Practical Information

 - Your dormitory room comes equipped with linens, towels and a blanket.
 You'll want to bring your own alarm clock if you need one.

-- Here is some
+- Here is some other useful information about the accomodations.

 - If you bring a laptop you'll be able to access the internet in the dorm room.
 You will either need to bring an Ethernet cable, or ask the desk in the building what the wireless guest access code is.